BaileyAndrew/antGLasso-Implementation/README.md

 ## Matrix Decomposition

-Given 100 samples of (100, 100) matrix variate data, calculating Psi/Theta takes 1.5-2 seconds.
+Given 100 samples of (100, 100) matrix variate data, calculating Psi/Theta takes ~0.9 seconds.
 The number of samples is effectively irrelevant for this.

-Currently, half the runtime takes place inside `scikit-learn`'s Lasso implementation, and I'm unlikely to be able to do anything about that.
+Currently, ~85% of the runtime takes place inside `scikit-learn`'s Lasso implementation, and I'm unlikely to be able to do anything about that.
 I did try `cvxpy`'s implementation, which was notably slower.
-The other half takes place in a single call to `np.einsum` in the calculation of the A\i\i matrix.
-It's possible that this could be improved, but I think it would require a deeper understanding of the costs of matrix operations than I currently posses.

-# Observations

-I'm still making some performance improvements so I have not focused too much on actually using it.
-However, I have noticed that, for a precision matrix density of 10%, the algorithm gets better the larger the precision matrix.
+The rest is in the deletion of rows from A.

+I had to assume that the diagonals of Psi/Theta were 1 to achieve this speedup.
+Since diagonals can't be determined by the algorithm, that's not a big deal.
+It however does prevent us from re-computing the eigenvalues/vectors every loop in the update of Psi/Theta.
+This is not a big deal, large-sample code runs faster if we don't (I never tested small-samples though, and it could plausibly affect it then since small-samples seem to take many iterations).